 Arts and culture lovers will be thrilled to explore Helsinki’s museums.
 In the past few years, Helsinki opened Amos Rex, a world-class contemporary art museum, and Oodi, an energy-efficient public library at the center of the city designed to be the nation’s “living room.”

 If being outdoors makes you happiest, Finland has plenty of that, too.
 Like many other Nordic residents, Finns have a close relationship to nature and get outside even during the coldest months.
-For those who want to relax in a serious way, Finland also has more than 3 million saunas.
+Finland is also home to numerous islands, many of which make for an idyllic remote escape.
+For those who want to relax in a serious way, Finland has more than 3 million saunas.

-The Associated Press contributed to this report.
-This article originally appeared online in March 2019; it was updated in 2020, 2021, and again on March 18, 2022, to include current information.
+This article was originally published in March 2019; it was most recently updated on March 20, 2023, to include current information.